yogan/notes/windows/setup.md

 - remaining stuff with winget:
   `foreach ($app in @("HermannSchinagl.LinkShellExtension")) { winget install -s winget %app }`

+## Updating pwsh with Scoop

+Since `scoop` is using `pwsh` internally, you will get errors about running `pwsh` processes.
+To fix this, start a *Windows PowerShell* (`powershell.exe`) session in Windows Terminal and do `scoop update pwsh` there (see https://github.com/ScoopInstaller/Main/issues/3572#issuecomment-1292873053).

 ## Git

 - Git - `winget install -s winget git` / `scoop install git`